 The display also supports "5 Finger Touch" and all input was easily recognized within my test.

 The Cubot X15 has a MediaTek MT6735.
-This is a quad-core processor with a maximum clock speed of 1.3 GHz.
-The GPU is a Mali-T720.
-In addition, the smartphone has 2GB RAM and 16GB internal memory.
+This is a quad-core processor with a maximum clock rate of 1.3 GHz.
+A Mali-T720 is used as the GPU.
+The smartphone also has 2GB RAM and 16GB internal storage.

 In multitasking, the performance of the Cubot X15 was good.
 Apps open quickly and even with several apps open, I could barely notice a break in performance.
 UI movements were fluid.
 However, if you want to play compute-intensive games with this smartphone, you should resort to a more powerful smartphone.

-If you do not want to use the device as a pure "gaming smartphone", you will certainly be satisfied with the performance.
+Those who do not want to use the device as a pure “gaming smartphone” will certainly be satisfied with the performance.

 The user interface may take some getting used to, others will probably be highly satisfied with the look of the Cubot Custom ROM.
 Although Cubot relies on Android 5.1, which is barely different from Google Stock Android, it uses custom icons that do not suit everyone.
 However, the golden custom icons used here fit perfectly with the exterior design of the smartphone.